 E(x) = ( x – p) mod 26

-Note that the result of each process is undergoes modulo division.
+Note that the result of each process is undergoing modulo division.
 This is to ensure that if a letter is shifted past the end of the alphabet you are using, it will be wrapped at the beginning.

 ROT13 cipher is an example of Caesar cipher with a shift of 13 as the key.
 It is commonly used to hide offensive words in newspapers and forums.

-Also a more complex cipher like vigenere uses some principles of Caesar’s code for the encryption process.
+Also, a more complex cipher like vigenere uses some principles of Caesar’s code for the encryption process.

 - Read: Polybius Square Cipher.

-4) How to break (crack) Caesar cipher
+How to crack a Caesar cipher

 It is very easy to break this cipher considering that there are only 25 possible keys.